Tuesday, June 23, 2026

 Changing the variable formats, and other syntactic changes didn't help.
 And the cause?

-A space at the from of the expression.
+A space at the front of the expression.
 If I'd counted to position 20 I might have found it earlier, as the = sign was at position 19, but then again, probably not.
 Removing the space solved the error and allowed the loop to run.

 Wednesday, August 20, 2025